Main Navigation - Mobile

 B. After any unexcused absence, the school will notify the parent of the absence;

-C. After repeated tardies to school and/or class, staff will discuss the issue with the parent;
+C. After repeated tardiness to school and/or class, staff will discuss the issue with the parent;

-A. Students who wish to participate in extra-curricular activities after school must be in attendance for at least half of the day (4 of the 7 class periods) and have a proper parent excuse for the missed class periods.
-School-sponsored activities are exempt from this rule.
+A. Students who wish to participate in extracurricular activities after school must be in attendance for at least half of the school day (4 of the 7 class periods) and have an accepted excused absence reason for the missed class periods.
+Academic support activities are exempt from this rule.

-B. The Activities Director has authority to make exceptions to the 4 class period rule if parent request is received by the Activities Director in advance.
+B. The activities director has authority to make exceptions to the 4 class period rule if a parent request is received by the activities director in advance.

-C. A student will maintain adequate progress towards graduation to participate I extracurricular activities.
+C. A student will maintain adequate progress towards graduation to participate in extracurricular activities.